keboola/developers-docs/extend/custom-science/php/index.md

 }
 {% endhighlight %}

-The above example shows how to write file line-by-line; this is the most memory-efficient way which allows you to process data files of any size.
+The above example shows how to write a file line-by-line; this is the most memory-efficient way which allows you to process data files of any size.

-To test the above code, set an ouput mapping to `result.csv` and the following *runtime* configuration:
+To test the above code, set the output mapping to `result.csv` and use the following *runtime* configuration:

 - Repository: `https://github.com/keboola/docker-custom-php.git`
 - Version: `0.0.2`

 ## Error Handling
 An important part of the application is handling errors.
-By [the specification](/extend/common-interface/environment/), we assume that command return
+Following [the specification](/extend/common-interface/environment/#return-values), the command should return
 code: 0 = no error, 1 = user error (shown to the end-user in KBC), > 1 = application error
 (the end-user will receive only a generic message).
-To implement this, you should wrap your entire script in `try-catch` statement.
+To implement this, you should wrap your entire script in a `try-catch` statement.

 {% highlight php %}
 try {